-My summer bucket list includes working on our digital photo albums, blogging, organizing and some reading.
+My summer bucket list includes working on our digital photo albums, blogging, organizing and of course, reading.
 I made a list in my bullet journal for myself and made sure to include some fun things like a date night with Andy, a family ice cream outing and a game night with friends.
 Andy has his own list of projects he wants to accomplish at home and school.
 And of course, we are all looking forward to our family vacation, too!

 As I looked over my list, I realized that a lot of my summer ideas were practical ones.
 I’m all for getting lots done but I also want to make this an enjoyable summer for our whole family.